kollbaumc/KollbaumCapstone/README.md

 # KollbaumCapstone
 ## Project Focus

 This project was created to run different machine learning regression algorithms on a set of data containing 395 students.
 The data includes their responses to a survey, measures of different environmental factors on the students, and their performance in their mathematics course.
+The main part of the project is contained in modelbuilding3.
+Other model building and data cleaning experimentations are contained in the other files.
+My charts and graphs were created in the visualization file.

 ## Steps in the Project
 ### 1. A goal was studied and determined.